kuttim/react-full-stack-sample/README.md

 ### Starting

 1. Make sure to have the correct Node version enabled by running `nvm use`.

 2. Run `yarn start:db` to boot up the Postgres database server.

 > **Note**
 >
-> In the `docker-compose.yaml` file the `postgres` service is setup to associate a local physical folder called `database` to the container to persist data even through restarts which mimicks the behaviour on a production server.
+> In the `docker-compose.yaml` file the `postgres` service is setup to associate a local physical folder called `database` to the container to persist data even through restarts which mimics the behaviour on a production server.
 Comment out the `volumes` section and uncomment the `tmpfs` section to enable temporary in-memory storage of the data.

+3. *Optional*: If you're not using external database management tool such as DataGrip you can use [Adminer](https://www.adminer.org/) which comes bundled with this repository.
+Just execute `yarn start:adminer` to boot the tool and head to `http://localhost:8080` in your browser.

+> **Note**
+>
+> When connecting to your Postgres instance via Adminer, make sure you enter `postgres` instead of `localhost` as the server URL since Adminer will be automatically linked by Docker to Postgres using this server name.

-3. Running the backend server:
+4. Running the backend server:

     - Run **either** `yarn start:backend` in a separate terminal to boot up the backend server;

-    - **Or** run `yarn watch:backend` in a VS Code intergrated terminal window which will not only watch file changes and automatically reload the server but enable the debug capabilities of VS Code.
+    - **Or** run `yarn watch:backend` in a VS Code integrated terminal window which will not only watch file changes and automatically reload the server but enable the debug capabilities of VS Code.

-4. Run `yarn start:frontend` in a separate terminal to boot up the React client in the browser and watch for file changes.
+5. Run `yarn start:frontend` in a separate terminal to boot up the React client in the browser and watch for file changes.

 ### Stopping

 1. Just Ctrl+C the `frontend`, `backend` and `postgres` processes.

-2. Stop Postgres by executing `yarn stop:db`.
+2. Stop the entire Dockerinfrastructurer by executing `yarn stop:docker`.

 3. *Optional*: Run `yarn reset:db` to delete the `database` folder which persists data through restarts of the Postgres server if you wan to clean up the database.

 ## Security